 Mahjongg and Canasta

-You’ll have two opportunities to play at the JCCH: Tuesday nights at 7:00 PM and Wednesdays at 11:30 AM.
+Already know how to play canasta or mahjongg?
+You now have two opportunities to play at the JCCH: Tuesday nights at 7:00 PM and again Mahjongg on Wednesdays at 11:30 AM and 7:00 PM.
 We have card tables and a few canasta and mahjongg sets, but please bring your own if you have them.
-All are welcome, members and non-members alike.
-If there is interest, we may be able to find teachers for those who would like to learn how to play.
-Join us to play and socialize in a pleasant environment with some good-natured competition.
-For more information, contact Deb Bers at firstname.lastname@example.org or 967-3418

 Remember Loved Ones with a Plaque in the JCCH Sanctuary